htcondor/htcondor/docs/version-history/development-release-series-89.rst

   :macro:`DAGMAN_REMOVE_JOBS_AFTER_LIMIT_CHANGE` macro, which defaults to False.
   :ticket:`7368`

-- The new configuration parameter ``NEGOTIATOR_SUBMITTER_CONSTRAINT`` defines an expression which constrains which submitter ads are considered for matchmaking by the *condor_negotiator*.
+- The new configuration parameter :macro:`NEGOTIATOR_SUBMITTER_CONSTRAINT`
+  defines an expression which constrains which submitter ads are considered for matchmaking by the *condor_negotiator*.
   :ticket:`7490`